 - Multiple Endings: Wario's mode of transportation back home from the Awazon depends on how much money you have or on whether or not you've collected all ten hidden treasures.
 See them all here.

-- Playboy Bunny: Accompanies Wario on his magic carpet in the best ending.
+- Playboy Bunny: One accompanies Wario on his magic carpet in the best ending.

 - Suspiciously Similar Substitute: The Mask-Guys are almost identical to the Spear Men/Pirate Gooms from the other Wario Land games, in that they have a sharp object held in front that prevents Wario from killing them with a normal dash attack.